Sammy Davis Jr.: Career breakthrough

-In 1953, Davis was offered his own television show on ABC, Three for the Road—with the Will Mastin Trio.
+A year later, in February 1952, the trio appeared on the Colgate Comedy Hour, then hosted by Eddie Cantor, which proved to be even more successful for Davis.
+During his appearances on the show, Cantor befriended Davis and gave him a Jewish mezuzah, which the performer wore on his neck, instead of on the door as was the tradition, for "good luck".
+By 1953, Davis was starting to be singled out for praise by critics.
+That year, Davis was offered his own television show on ABC, Three for the Road—with the Will Mastin Trio.
 The network spent $20,000 filming the pilot, which presented African Americans as struggling musicians, not slapstick comedy or the stereotypical mammy roles of the time.
 The cast included Frances Davis, who was the first black ballerina to perform for the Paris Opera, actresses Ruth Attaway and Jane White, and Frederick O'Neal, who founded the American Negro Theater.
 The network could not get a sponsor, so the show was dropped.